Clearing House Interbank Payments System

-The Clearing House Interbank Payments System (CHIPS) is a United States private clearing house for large-value transactions.
-By 2015, it was settling well over US$1.5 trillion a day in around 250,000 interbank payments in cross border and domestic transactions.
-Together with the Fedwire Funds Service (which is operated by the Federal Reserve Banks), CHIPS forms the primary U.S. network for large-value domestic and international USD payments where it has a market share of around 96%.
+The Clearing House Interbank Payments System (CHIPS) is a United States private clearing house for large-value wire transfer transactions.

+As of late 2024, it settles approximately 500,000 payments totaling US$1.8 trillion per day.
+Together with the Federal Reserve Banks' Fedwire Funds Service, CHIPS forms the primary U.S. network for large-value domestic and international USD payments where it has a market share of around 96%.
 CHIPS transfers are governed by Article 4A of Uniform Commercial Code.

 Unlike the Fedwire system which is part of a regulatory body, CHIPS is owned by the financial institutions that use it.
 For payments that are less time-sensitive in nature, banks typically prefer to use CHIPS instead of Fedwire, as CHIPS is less expensive (both by charges and by funds required).
-One of the reasons is that Fedwire is a real-time gross settlement system, while CHIPS allows payments to be netted.
+One of the reasons is that Fedwire is a real-time gross settlement system, while CHIPS uses a system of multilateral netting that provides management of settlement risk as well as some liquidity benefits to its members.

 Differences from Fedwire

 CHIPS differs from the Fedwire payment system in three key ways.
 First, it is privately owned (by The Clearing House Payments Company LLC), whereas the Fed is part of a regulatory body.
-Second, it has 47 member participants (with some merged banks constituting separate participants), compared with 9,289 banking institutions (as of March 19, 2009) eligible to make and receive funds via Fedwire.
+Second, it is only accessible to a very small number of very large banks; it has just 47 member participants (with some merged banks constituting separate participants), compared with 9,289 banking institutions (as of March 19, 2009) eligible to send and receive funds via Fedwire.
 Third, it is a netting engine (and hence, not real-time).

 A netting engine consolidates all of the pending payments into fewer single transactions.
 For example, if Bank of America is to pay American Express $1.2 million, and American Express is to pay Bank of America $800,000, the CHIPS system aggregates this to a single payment of $400,000 from Bank of America to American Express.
 The Fedwire system would require two separate payments for the full amounts ($1.2 million to American Express and $800,000 to Bank of America).